 Landscaping can pose problems when it comes to termites.
 Since these pests can enter the home through plants, wood, and soil surrounding the home.
-If you are worried that a termite infestation has already begun in your yard, the exterior of your home or even inside the home, getting this taken care of and setting up a plan for the future is key.
+If you are worried that a termite infestation has already begun in your yard, the exterior of your home or even inside the home, getting this taken care of and set up a plan for the future is key.
 Here are a few dos and don’ts when it comes to landscaping projects that can help you avoid termites over time.

 If part of your landscaping plan involves fences, trims, planters, and decorations, this doesn’t mean these items won’t attract termites inadvertently.
 While you might want to find unique decor for your yards, shopping for decor and wooden statues at antique shops might bring along stowaways that can cause infestations in your home’s foundation and interior.
 Opting for brick and stone over wood fencing and planters can be a huge help as well.

 If you are upgrading the exterior of your home with new patios, balconies, or landscaping lining your home, all of your projects should be set up to avoid termites from day one.
 Pay attention to the dirt you bring in for leveling ground, building up patios, or stabilizing balconies.
 Some options might include choosing cement instead or treating dirt with a termite baiting system.
 Keep the sides of your home from continued moisture by checking for leaky spigots and keeping sprinklers from spraying your home to avoid unnecessary moisture.

 Shrubs and plants lining your home might look great, but can make for a simple access point for termites to infest your home.
 While you might like the look of shrubs and plants right near your home, if these are too close, you will be inviting termites to hop over to your home and foundation.
 These should be at least three feet from the home if you live in an area where termites are prevalent.
 Do your research, and don’t inadvertently pick plants that actually attract termites, making it easier for them to access your home.